 About 10 students - some wading and others sitting on the side of pool with feet dangling in the water - listened to instructor Khefren Savannah explain how to kick their legs, stroke their arms and hold their heads.
-Their parents, meanwhile, sat patiently in the bleachers during the 40- minute session.
+Their parents, meanwhile, sat patiently in the bleachers.